MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items.md

 # Working with Feedback Work Items

-The Feedback Hub is a common mechanism for submitting bugs, issue and suggestions to Microsoft.
+The [Feedback Hub](https://support.microsoft.com/en-us/help/4021566/windows-10-send-feedback-to-microsoft-with-feedback-hub-app) is a common mechanism for submitting bugs, issue and suggestions to Microsoft.
 For organiations that are collaborating with Microsoft, MS Collaborate provides additional functionality that enables organizations and users to collaborate on feedback work items.

-Feedback work items are typically bugs and feature requests, but can be any data that can be shared in a form.
+Feedback work items are typically bugs and feature requests that you are sharing with Microsoft, but can be any data that can be shared in a form.
 Each engagement can define its own custom forms and the data is synced to internal Microsoft team engineering systems (such as VSTS).
+Engagement Owners can configure routing to specific internal engineering systems to ensure your feedback gets to the right feature teams.

-In addition to using the MS Collaborate portal, some organizations choose to integrate the MS Collaborate system into their own internal engineering system behind their firewall.
-This type of integration is available to co-engineering partners.
+In addition to using the MS Collaborate portal, some co-engineering partner organizations choose to integrate the MS Collaborate system into their own internal engineering system behind their firewall.

 In the MS Collaborate portal, each feedback work item is associated with a single engagement.
 Engagements can be between a Microsoft organization and one other organization (a single organization) or the engagement can be between multiple organizations (multi-party engagements) - for example, a Microsoft organization pluz an OEM, an ODM, and an IHV partner working on a specific device.
 For more information on engagements, see [Programs and Engagements](intro-to-mscollaborate.md/#programs-and-engagements).